-Name of the Company CIN : Arvind Fashions Limited (Formerly known as Arvind J&M Limited) : U52399GJ2016PLC085595 Registered Office: Arvin d Limited Premises, Naroda Road, Ahmedabad-380025, Gujarat, India.
-Name of the Member: Registered Address: E-mail ID: Ledger Folio No: I, being the member of shares of the above named Company, hereby appoint Name : E-mail ID : Address : Signature: Meeting of the Company and vote (on a poll) for me and on my behalf at the 2^{nd} Annual General y, to be held on Friday, the 04^{th} August 2017 at 03.30 p.m and at any espect of such resolutions as indicated below Resolution 2: To appoint Resolution 3: To regularize Resolution 4: To regularize Resolution 5: To regularize Resolution 6: To Appoint the Company.
-Audited Financial Statements for the financial year ending March 31, 2017 Auditors and fix their remuneration.
-Ze appointment of Mr. Jayesh Kantilal Shah (DIN: 00008349) rize appointment of Mr. Sanjaybhai Shrenikbhai Lalbhai (DIN: 00008329) Ze appointment of Mr. Kulin Sanjay Lalbhai (DIN: 05206878) Cof Mr. Nilesh Dhirajlal Shah (DIN 01711720) as an Independent Director of the Mr. Kamal Singal (DIN 02524196) as an Independent Director of the Signed this on 2017 Signature (Shareholder) Signature (Proxy Holder) Note: This form of provi via arder to be affective chould be duly completed and deposited at the
+Name of the Company: Arvind Fashions Limited (Formerly known as Arvind J&M Limited)CIN: U52399GJ2016PLC085595

+Registered Office: Arvind Limited Premises, Naroda Road, Ahmedabad-380025, Gujarat, India.

+Name of the Member:Registered AddressE-mail IDLedger Folio No

+I, being the member ofshares of the above named Company, hereby appoint

+Name

+E-mail ID :

+Address :

+Signature:

+as my proxy to attend and vote (on a poll) for me and on my behalf at the 2nd Annual General Meeting of the Company, to be held on Friday, the 04th August 2017 at 03.30 p.m and at any adjournment thereof in respect of such resolutions as indicated below

+Resolution 1: Adoption of Audited Financial Statements for the financial year ending March 31, 2017 Resolution 2: To appoint Auditors and fix their remuneration.

+Resolution 3: To regularize appointment of Mr. Jayesh Kantilal Shah (DIN: 00008349)

+Resolution 4: To regularize appointment of Mr. Sanjaybhai Shrenikbhai Lalbhai (DIN: 00008329) Resolution 5: To regularize appointment of Mr. Kulin Sanjay Lalbhai (DIN: 05206878)

+Resolution 6: To Appoint of Mr. Nilesh Dhirajlal Shah (DIN 01711720) as an Independent Director of the Company.

+Resolution 7: To Appoint of Mr. Kamal Singal (DIN 02524196) as an Independent Director of the Company.

+Signed this on 2017

+Signature (Shareholder) Signature (Proxy Holder)